BenjaminSauder/EdgeFlow/README.md

 **Blend Mode:**
-- Absolute: Use a number of vertices along the edgeloop to control the blend length
+- Absolute: Use a number of vertices along the edgeloop to control the blend length.
-- Factor: Blend length defined by a factor of the length from the edgeloop
+- Factor: Blend length defined by a factor of the length from the edgeloop.

-**Blend Start:** Number of vertices from the start of the edgeloop | The partial length from the start of the edgeloop
+**Blend Start:** Number of vertices from the start of the edgeloop | The partial length from the start of the edgeloop.
-**Blend End:** Number of vertices from the end of the edgeloop | The partial length from the end of the edgeloop
+**Blend End:** Number of vertices from the end of the edgeloop | The partial length from the end of the edgeloop.
-**Blend Curve:** Linear or Smoothstep blend of the values along the edgeloop
+**Blend Curve:** Linear or Smoothstep blend of the values along the edgeloop.

 Notice how the shape changes from straight to curved at the right image.
 This obviously only works for edgeloops which are not cyclic.